The shadow planning system

 | Mr. Ronald Muscat Azzopardi | 266 |

-Some of these names appear in the PA system's prolific architects list too (Discovery 05), suggesting they route simpler work through DN to avoid full planning scrutiny.
+Some of these names appear in the PA system's prolific architects list too ("The architect who built Malta"), suggesting they route simpler work through DN to avoid full planning scrutiny.

 DN by locality